 Ms Holly Morris holds dual professional registration across the medical and textile industries.
 Internationally trained, Holly is a registered medical professional currently completing higher surgical training in Trauma and Orthopaedics with a subspeciality interest in Hand Surgery.
 She is a Member of the Royal College of Surgeons of Edinburgh.

-As an Associate Member of the Textile Institute, Holly already has several publications in professional literature including, most recently, a Review of the Medical Textiles sector which appears in the Textile Progress series.
+As a Fellow of the Textile Institute, Holly already has several publications in professional literature including, most recently, a Review of the Medical Textiles sector which appears in the Textile Progress series.
 Her interests centre the importance of upholding patient safety to the highest standards whilst welcoming innovation and technological progress, sustainability and the development of new devices.

 Holly is involved with a postgraduate Masters and PhD programme in Medical Device Design and supervises postgraduate students.
-In addition, she is currently part of a charitable collaborative of professionals designing and developing garments for the COVID-19 pandemic.
+In addition, she is currently part of ENG4, a Not-For-Profit collaboration of professionals and volunteers designing and developing garments for the COVID-19 pandemic.
+The group was awarded the 2021 Institution of Engineering Designers' Gerald Frewer Memorial Trophy.
 Holly enjoys mentoring juniors within the medical profession and has a healthy regard for fellow nonconformists.

 Professor Richard Murray was Pro-Vice Chancellor International and Dean of the Hollings Faculty at the Manchester Metropolitan University (MMU) in the United Kingdom for 15 years before becoming Emeritus Professor in 2011.